JakBern/EECS_348_Project/team_resources/member_profiles.md

   - Some changes to my availability during the day due to having lots of tests in my classes
   - My weekend schedule is very unpredictable, but I should be typically available
 ### Experience
-  work in Python, javascript
+  Work in Python, Javascript.
-  experience in Jira
+  Experience in Jira.
 ### Bio
   Computer science major, Sophomore